jumblexacm/jumble-bot/README.md

 1. "will delete": Delete from test community server

-2. "will fake delete": Edit in test community server to say "[Original Message Deleted]"
+2. "will fake delete": Edit in test community server to say "[Original Message Deleted]" (This just ensures that if deleting in the test community server doesn't work, it's because Discord has changed the way community server announcements channel following works.)

 3. "will manually delete": Delete manually in dev server

-The suggested message text here is to give you less to think about as you test and to help identify the entries in MongoDB :)
+The suggested message text here is to give you less to think about as you test and to help identify the entries in MongoDB and Algolia :)

 Expected result:
-- Before deletion, all three are in MongoDB
+- Before deletion, all three are in MongoDB and Algolia
-- After deletion, none are in MongoDB
+- After deletion, none are in MongoDB and Algolia

 #### Send in one session and delete in another